Supporting the Senate and senators

 The department is responsible, not to the government of the day, but to the Senate and all senators, and maintains complete impartiality in serving equally senators from all political parties and independent senators.

-The department is responsible to the Senate through the President of the Senate, Senator the Honourable.
-John Hogg, who was first elected as President in August 2008 and continued in that role during the year.
+The department is responsible to the Senate through the President of the Senate, Senator the Honourable John Hogg, who was first elected as President in August 2008 and continued in that role during the year.
+Senator Hogg’s term as a senator concluded on 30 June 2014.

 The administrative head of the department is the Clerk of the Senate, Dr Rosemary Laing, who was appointed in December 2009.